-The Sonos Controller app is a large part of the system's charm.
+The Sonos app is a large part of the system's charm.
 As well as walking you through the set-up, it's where you can control all aspects of your Sonos products and access your entire music library.

 Sonos's mission statement is to offer 'all the music on Earth', so – along with playing music from digital libraries (such as from a NAS device or a laptop) – you'll find the widest choice of streaming service compatibility on the app.
 Sonos's aim is to be platform agnostic, and it's the most comprehensive list we've seen in any multi-room product.

-Apple Music, Amazon Prime Music, Google Play Music, Spotify, Pandora, Soundcloud, TuneIn... the list of supported apps goes on.
+Apple Music, Amazon Prime Music, Google Play Music, Spotify, Pandora, Soundcloud, Tidal, TuneIn... the list of supported apps goes on.
 Though, it's worth noting you will need premium subscriptions for some of these.

-Additionally, Deezer, Qobuz and Tidal bring CD-quality, lossless streaming to Sonos.
+Deezer, Qobuz and Tidal bring CD-quality, lossless streaming to Sonos.
 While the other music services offer files up to 320kbps, these three services offer unlimited streaming access to CD-quality FLAC files at 16bit/44.1kHz for a monthly subscription charge.
-It doesn't however offer high resolution audio.
-More on that later - but following the recent announcement of the Sonos S2 platform, it looks like that could change by June 2020 for certain products.
+Sonos doesn't currently support high-resolution audio - more on that later - but following the recent announcement of the Sonos S2 platform, it looks like that could change by June 2020 for certain products.

 One of Sonos's best features is that you can build playlists directly within the Sonos app, and from multiple sources as well.
 So if you want to add tracks from both Spotify and Tidal onto a playlist of tracks from your NAS library, you can.